chb/smart-docs/updates/smart_0.6/index.md

 ## Filters/Pagination

-Date filters have now been specified for all medical record APIs and date properties have been added to various data models.
+Date filters have now been specified for all medical record APIs and date properties have been added to the various data models that lacked them.

 Additional filters have been added to: